ih4temyself/firewall-parser/README.md

-# firewall-parser
+# ufw-firewall-parser

-firewall-parser is a parser for a small ufw-like firewall rule language.
+ufw-firewall-parser is a parser for a small ufw-like firewall rule language.
 it uses the pest parsing library and a custom grammar defined in grammar.pest. it supports address-based rules, service-based rules, and special address keywords such as internal and external.

 ## example rules
 allow ssh
-allow in from internal to external port 443 proto tcp deny out to 8.8.8.8 port 53 proto udp
+allow in on eth0 from internal to external port 443 proto tcp deny out to 8.8.8.8 port 53 proto udp

 ## project structure